blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Salaafi Jihadism.md

 	- A branch of Taliban
 - Islamic State
 	- Formerly ISIS (Islamic States of Iraq and Syria), ISIL (Islamic States of Iraq and Levant)
-	- Also known by its acronym, Da'ish/Daesh
+	- Also known by its Arabic acronym, Da'ish / Daesh
 	- It is a self-declared pan-Islamic Caliphate
 	- It is a Sunni Muslim elected group
 	- It is concerned with the "near enemy" of heretical Muslims